ShreySuri/MessageDecoder/README.md

 Finally, this number is sent to the original recipient, who divides by the prime only they know, yielding 1000.

 If done properly, only the sender and recipient would know the message.
+The prime numbers would have to be different for each message, however.
+The prime numbers would have to be different for each message, however.